kittykatt210/automated-readme/README.md

   If you have any questions about this project that aren't answered in the github repository, I can be reached at keperry30@icloud.com.

   ## License
-  Licensed under the [MIT License](https://opensource.org/licenses/MIT) license.
+  Licensed under the [MIT](https://opensource.org/licenses/MIT) license.